openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### Tech Preview -> GA

 - The `AlertmanagerConfig` CRD is exposed as `v1beta1` API.
-- More testing (upgrade, downgrade, scale)
+- More testing (upgrade, downgrade, scale).
 - Sufficient time for feedback including signals from telemetry about the customer adoption (e.g. number of `AlertmanagerConfig` resources across the fleet).
 - Counter-measures to avoid service degradation of the Platform Alertmanager.
-- Option to deploy UWM Alertmanager
+- Option to deploy UWM Alertmanager with Console integration.
-- Conduct load testing
+- Conduct load testing.
-- Console integration

 #### Removing a deprecated feature